Spatial-Web-Foundation/UDG/design-spatial-web-node.md

     axes -->|has Topic| halberd & battleaxe
 ```

+### Importing Taxonomies and Schemas

 The predicate `hsml:importDomain` is an instruction to add the graph of the indicated domain as part of the graph search, and is applied to the hsml:Domain object.
 This makes it possible to import external taxonomies and schemas into an existing domain.
 This has a lot of utility, in that it means that a domain can be defined that contains common taxonomy and schema definitions which can then be used within another domain.

-The argument of `hsml:importDomain` can either be a URL for a domain.
+Typically, a spatial web node will contain a primary domain that contains many of the core concepts, structures, and places and common agents to be found within the majority of domains on that node.
+This can be imported into any given domain, providing a common framework for terms